Prevent RPM upgrades to replace configuration files

 Thanks for the feedback Edouard!

-#5 Updated by Edouard Bourguignon almost 6 years ago
+#5 Updated by Edouard Bourguignon about 6 years ago

 First of all, thanks for your time and response.
 However, with all my respect, I think you may have misunderstood my point, espescially because you spoke about migration process which is far from the subject.
 I'm not very confortable with english I'm very sorry.